 Whilst all Antarctic voyages over the next two years will pay special tribute to the expedition, Aurora is hosting a series of nine special commemorative expeditions with a special emphasis on the epic adventure of Shackleton and his men.
 These historical voyages offer an extensive programme of special events and activities.

-Photographer’s First Light - Antarctic Peninsula & South Georgia18 DAYS from US$14,300 pp
+Photographer’s First Light - Antarctica & South Georgia18 DAYS from US$14,300 pp

 No matter what your level of photography is, join our internationally-renowned expert photography guides on this exclusive expedition and capture Antarctica & South Georgia's springtime beauty.